justgage/resume/resume-in-many-formats/GageKPetersonsResume-.md

 May-September 2015

--   Improved reporting by implementing a abstraction over Google Analytics that worked both with **React.js** and **Ember.js** in the single-page application
+-   Improved reporting by implementing an abstraction over Google Analytics that worked both with **React.js** and **Ember.js** in the single-page application
 -   Eased the pain of coordinating who was riding on the vanpool by